telerik/kendo-ui-core/docs/intro/getting-started.md

 To use Kendo UI in your project, you need to include the required JavaScript and CSS files.

-1. Extract the `/js` and `/styles` directories from the bundle archive and copy them to your web application root directory
+**Step 1:** Extract the `/js` and `/styles` directories from the bundle archive and copy them to your web application root directory
-2. Include the Kendo UI JavaScript and CSS files in the `head` tag of your HTML document.
+**Step 2:** Include the Kendo UI JavaScript and CSS files in the `head` tag of your HTML document.
 Make sure the common CSS file is registered before the theme CSS file.

 Here goes the example: